flyingmachine/brave-clojure-web/content/core-async.md

 capture our mental model of the real world, with entities interacting with and responding to each other completely independently, without some kind of central control mechanism.
-You put your money in the machine and out comes a hotdog, all without the Illumati or Big Brother orchestrating the whole thing.
+You put your money in the machine and out comes a hotdog, all without the Illuminati or Big Brother orchestrating the whole thing.
 This differs from the view of concurrency you've been exploring so far, where you've defined tasks that are either tightly bound to the main thread of control (for